sikuli/sikuli-bot/README.md

 so Run the following command to free the USB port in use

 	sudo launchctl unload /Library/LaunchDaemons/com.makerbot.conveyor.plist

+This command should be ran everytime you reset/reboot your system

 This is based on [this tip](http://www.makerbot.com/support/replicatorg/troubleshooting/) on MakerBot ReplicatorG